cqframework/clinical-reasoning/docs/src/doc/docs/developer-guide.md

         * Routers, proxies, caching, authentication
     * Allows arbitrarily deep/complex networks

-An SoS Platform is frequently developed and described as a set of standards.
+An SoS Platform is frequently described as a set of standards.
 For example, all the RFCs that are published by the IETF for the Internet that describe things like REST.
 These standards function as a formal description of a set of functionality within the overall platform.
 SDKs for developing Internet applications exist in almost every programming language, such as HTTP client libraries.

 #### FHIR Platform